benitomartin/mlops-llm-trade-crypto/services/technical-indicators/README.md

 - Collects the emitted candles into a stateful history.

+- Additionally we add to the candles 10 technical indicators, and 23 values.
+So the final output contains the candles and the indicators for that candles.

 - This state acts as an in-memory cache of the last `MAX_CANDLES_IN_STATE` candles variable (e.g., 60 candles).

 ### Set Up Technical Indicators  Kafka (Redpanda) Topic